lumingzzz/TinyLIC/README.md

 ```

 ## Acknowledgement
-The framework is based on [CompressAI](https://github.com/InterDigitalInc/CompressAI/), we add our modifications mainly in compressai.models.tinylic and compressai.layers for usage.
+This open source framework is based on [CompressAI](https://github.com/InterDigitalInc/CompressAI/), we add our modifications mainly in compressai.models.tinylic and compressai.layers for usage.

 The TinyLIC model is partially built upon the [Neighborhood Attention Transformer](https://github.com/SHI-Labs/Neighborhood-Attention-Transformer) and the open sourced unofficial implementation of [Checkerboard Shaped Context Model](https://github.com/leelitian/Checkerboard-Context-Model-Pytorch).
 We thank the authors for sharing their code.